nyraa/moodle-calendar/README.md

 - Check your Moodle account and password in properties is correct.
 - If your account and password is removed after initialization, refill them and run `touchSession` to gain new session.
 - If all of them is not working, maybe Moodle is under bad condition, try again later.

+### Exception: SSL Error
+- This is caused by Moodle server, their SSL certificate expired at 2023/11/25 23:59:59.
+Just wait for them to renew it.